Incentives and rebates

 promo image - RT Health Insurance

-Aside from the peace of mind and security that comes with increased choice and quicker access to healthcare, there are some incentives and rebates to be aware of when it comes to making the decision to take out private health cover.
+There are some incentives and rebates to be aware of when you’re deciding to take out private health cover.
 These don’t apply to everyone, so we’ve put together some information to explain each.

-There are three main incentives or rebates that may impact you:
+There are 3 main incentives or rebates that may apply to you:

 • Medicare Levy Surcharge (MLS)